theodo/tyrion/README.md

  * @debt DEBT_TYPE:SUB_TYPE
  */
 ````
-There is default score for the following DEBT_TYPE:
+There is a default score for the following DEBT_TYPE:

 * architecture
 * bug